msatbsx/php-msql-nginx/README.md

 ## About

-This repo gives you out of the box set of docker containers to start local php-mysql-nginx project on your local machine.
+This repo gives you out of the box set of docker containers to run php-mysql-nginx project on your local machine.
 Nothing else needed, except docker installed on your mac/windows/linux.

 ### Contains